lumie31/GitHubUserSearch/README.md

 ## Live Demo

-A fully functional demo of this project is hosted on Netlify and is available here: {insert hosted url here}
+A fully functional demo of this project is hosted on Netlify and is available here: https://github-user-srch.netlify.app/

 ## Built With